SG75/capstone-eks/README.md

 ###### prerequisites
 * AWS account
 * github account
-* jenkins, docker, tidy and hadolint with Blue ocean plugin
+* ec2 instance with jenkins with Blue ocean plugin, docker, tidy , hadolint and awscli

 ###### How to run
 * create pipline in blue ocean by linking this github repo